crwg/cleananomaly/README.md

-### Latest patches and fixpacks for S.T.A.L.K.E.R.
+### Tiny Modpack with fixes for S.T.A.L.K.E.R.
 Anomaly 1.5.2
 ### HOW TO INSTALL

 1. Unpack "PureAnomalyFinal.zip" inside the vanilla Anomaly 1.5.2 folder with replace